cultureandempire/cultureandempire.github.io/cande.md

 Reading this, I see two possible futures.
 One is indeed the restoration of democracy, by wide political activism and careful, incremental dismantling of the Spider and Para-state.
 Perhaps US society, divided and weak, cannot do this by itself, and yet with help from Europe and the rest of the world, it can.

 Realistically, it seems naive and over-optimistic to expect the Spider and Para-state to self-destruct simply because that is what everyone demands.
+We are talking about a large, powerful, and utterly ruthless bandit gang.
 Of course the creation of a police state is far easier when people are unaware.
-Yet once the police state is in place -- and it is in place -- does it actually matter what people know?
+Yet once the police state is in place -- and it is in place -- does it actually matter what people know or think?
+There are so many ways to put down a popular revolution.

 ## The Third Front